dushyant958/Conversational-RAG-with-PDF-uploads-and-Chat-History/README.md

 # Conversational RAG with PDF Uploads & Chat History

-This project is a **Streamlit-based Conversational Retrieval-Augmented Generation (RAG) system** that allows users to:
-- Upload PDF documents
-- Interact with them via a conversational chatbot
-- Maintain context-aware chat history across multiple sessions
+A powerful Conversational Retrieval-Augmented Generation (RAG) system that allows users to upload PDF documents and interact with their content through natural language questions.
+This system leverages LangChain, Groq LLMs, HuggingFace Embeddings, and Streamlit to create a seamless and intelligent PDF-based Q&A interface — with memory!

 It uses **LangChain**, **Groq Llama3**, **HuggingFace embeddings**, and **Chroma vector store** under the hood.